And greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 The benefits and the burdens should be shared.

-Uh so there is no sharing of anything.
+So there is no sharing of anything.

-It means government's gonna take it.
+It means government's going to take it.

 But here's a guy, it's a community organizer, sitting there with Tom Brokaw, these two lugs acting and pretending like they know how to fix the automobile business.